 GNOME Maps and GNOME Weather have both recently had bad luck with online service providers who either discontinue or change data APIs with crippling results for their users.
 Maybe it’s time to acknowledge that APIs are unstable and unreliable, and build for an expectation of failure instead.

 Just six weeks ago, GNOME Maps could no longer display any maps as the online service that provided the mapping service shut down their free service offering.
 This left GNOME users with a useless mapping application that had no fallback data source.

 Earlier this week, GNOME Weather was hit with a similar issue when the National Oceanic and Atmospheric Administration of the United States (NOAA) shut down a weather API critical to GNOME Weather.
 According to details published on the NOAA website, the METAR API endpoint that GNOME Weather depended on was discontinued some ago and shut down completely this week.
 With four years' notice, someone should probably have noticed something a bit earlier.

-A few months ago, the Norwegian Meteorological Institute (MET Norway) added HTTPS support and did a similar endpoint change as NOAA did.
-The difference is that I asked for that change and was thus able to quickly update libgweather to avoid any service outage.
+A few months ago, the Norwegian Meteorological Institute (MET Norway) quickly update libgweather to avoid any service outage.

 The GNOME bug tracking this issue has already received a patch, but it can take months and even years before all users of all the various Linux distributions will receive this update.
 As a nice compensation, the new API endpoint will offer increased protection and privacy with added HTTPS encryption.